wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-user-input/includes/4-calendar.md

 1. For Internal Reply Message:

-    1. First, type **Currently out of office and will return on** .
+    1. First, type **Currently out of office and will return on.
 If this is an emergency, then you can contact my assistant Jane Doe.

     1. Set your cursor after on and then select **End time** from Dynamic content.